h96andev/h96andev/README.md

 - 👋 Hi, I’m me
-- 🌱 I’m currently in C dev
+- 🌱 I’m currently in C dev, nvm switched to C++
 - 📫 How to reach me - kyslol@h96an.com or discord: h96an

 - http://h96an.com